isoux/R4R/README.md

 ## 🏗️ Future Plans

+Planned for version **0.01**:
+- Introduce a minimal ring-aware scheduler
+- Implement IRQ redirection and interrupt controller per ring
-- README documentation for version 0.00
+- Implement IRQ handler for keyboard input
+- Introduce a minimal message-passing model between mKernels
+- Extend Devs and Libs tasks to actively run loops or routines
+- Expand paging into a partial virtual memory system
+- Begin work on a small interactive user-space environment in Ring 3
-- Detailed documentation on GDT, LDT, TSS, and descriptor generation (there is already extensive documentation in the code)
+- Documentation on GDT, LDT, TSS, and descriptor generation (there is already extensive documentation in the code)
 - Releasing ISO and emulator-ready builds for easy testing
-- Educational write-ups and videos to accompany the codebase

 ---